-(2) Private and other in our "all other" category includes revenue from senior living operations and all revenue generated in our other ancillary operations.
+(3) Private and other in our "all other" category includes revenue from senior living operations and all revenue generated in our other ancillary operations.

-(3) All Other incorporates intercompany eliminations.
+(4) All Other incorporates intercompany eliminations.

 Skilled Services - Within our skilled nursing operations, we generate revenue from Medicaid, private pay, managed care and Medicare payors.
-We believe that our skilled mix, which we define as the number of days Medicare, managed care and other skilled patients are receiving services at our skilled nursing operations divided by the total number of days patients are receiving services at our skilled nursing operations, from all payor sources (less days from senior living services) for any given period, is an important indicator of our success in attracting high-acuity patients because it represents the percentage of our patients who are reimbursed by Medicare, managed care and other skilled payors, for whom we receive higher reimbursement rates
+We believe that our skilled mix, which we define as the number of days Medicare, managed care and other skilled patients are receiving services at our skilled nursing operations divided by the total number of days patients are receiving services at our skilled nursing operations, from all payor sources (less days from senior living services) for any given period, is an important indicator of our success in attracting high-acuity patients because it represents the percentage of our patients who are reimbursed by Medicare, managed care and other skilled payors, for whom we receive higher reimbursement ~~rates~~ rates.

-We participate in supplemental payment programs and quality improvement programs in various states that provide supplemental Medicaid payments for skilled nursing facilities that are licensed to non-state government-owned entities such as city and county hospital districts.
-Numerous independent subsidiaries entered into transactions with various hospital districts providing for the transfer of the licenses for those skilled nursing facilities to the hospital districts.
+We participate in supplemental payment programs and quality improvement programs in various states that provide supplemental Medicaid payments for skilled nursing facilities that are licensed to non-state government-owned entities such as city and county hospital districts. ~~Numerous~~ A number of our independent subsidiaries have entered into transactions with various hospital districts providing for the transfer of the licenses for those skilled nursing facilities to the hospital districts.
 Each affected independent subsidiary agreement between the hospital district and our subsidiary is terminable by either party to fully restore the prior license status.

 Standard Bearer - We generate rental revenue primarily by leasing post-acute care properties that we acquired to healthcare operators under triple-net lease arrangements, whereby the tenants are solely responsible for the costs related to the property, including property taxes, insurance and maintenance and repair costs, subject to certain exceptions.
-As of March 31, 2024, our real estate portfolio within Standard Bearer is comprised of 109 real estate properties.
-Of these properties, 80 are leased to our independent subsidiaries and 30 are leased to facilities wholly-owned and managed by third-party operators.
-Of those 30 operations, one senior living facility is located on the same real estate property as a skilled nursing facility that an independent subsidiary owns and operates.
-During the three months ended March 31, 2024, we generated rental revenues of \$22.2 million, of which \$18.0 million, was derived from our independent subsidiaries' operators and therefore eliminated in consolidation.
+As of ~~March 31, 2024~~ June 30, 2024, our real estate portfolio within Standard Bearer is comprised of ~~109~~ 115 real estate properties.
+Of these properties, ~~80~~ 86 are leased to our independent subsidiaries and 30 are leased to facilities wholly-owned and managed by third-party operators.
+Of those 30 operations, one senior living facility operation is located on the same real estate property as a skilled nursing facility operation that an independent subsidiary owns and operates.
+During the three and six months ended ~~March 31, 2024~~ June 30, 2024, we generated rental revenues of ~~\$22.2 million~~ \$23.4 million and \$45.6 million, respectively, of which ~~\$18.0 million~~ \$19.2 million and \$37.2 million, respectively, was derived from our independent ~~subsidiaries' operators~~ subsidiaries and therefore eliminated in consolidation.